How to find new students for your dance school

 Every business, including dance schools, strives to grow and attract new clients.
 The goal of your marketing is to entice new students to sign up - but how is this best achieved?

-Here are a few of the best marketing tips - both online and offline - to find new students for your dance school.
+As a specialist provider of insurance for dance teachers, we love to see our customers' businesses thrive.
+So, here are a few of the best marketing tips - both online and offline - to find new students for your dance school.

 When someone is interested in dance lessons, they will most likely turn to the Internet, usually searching for "dance lessons in [area they live in]".
 It is therefore important for your dance school to have a well-designed, easy-to-navigate website that comes up high in search engine results.
 As well as having all contact information and pricing, it should have testimonials and videos, allowing prospective students to see what they would get if they signed up to your school.